This recipe for the Best Birthday Cake with moist and fluffy cake paired with rich and creamy milk chocolate buttercream is perfect for celebrating!

 Can I use a 9-inch pan instead?

 This chocolate buttercream recipe is one of my all-time favorites.
 It’s unbelievably rich, creamy, luscious, smooth, and perfectly sweet.
-It complements the yellow cake perfectly.
+It complements the yellow cake perfectly!
+If you want more frosting to make decorations, double the recipe.

 The recipe contains a raw egg yolk, not unlike any recipe for homemade mayonnaise or Caesar salad dressing.
 The fat from the egg yolk not only lends richness and creaminess, it also helps to emulsify the buttercream to make it ultra smooth and silky with no extra work.